jp3tty/dungeon-dice/dd_changelog.md

   - Changed "Any number of" to "All of the" for companion abilities in monster combat
   - Affects Champions, Fighters, Clerics, and Mages descriptions and combat messages
   - Updated both `phases.py` and `README.md` to reflect new terminology
+- Fixed Dragon Phase trigger condition (2024-12-19 17:30)
+  - Changed Dragon Phase trigger from requiring 3+ dragons to requiring 1+ dragon
+  - Fixed inconsistent behavior where Dragon Phase would skip when dragons were present
+  - Updated message from "Not enough dragons to attract attention" to "No dragons in the lair"
+- Fixed Alchemist/Thaumaturge ultimate ability (2024-12-19 18:00)
+  - Changed from random selection to player choice for revived companions
+  - Now allows player to select which companions to revive from graveyard
+  - Added proper interaction for both Novice (1 die) and Master (2 dice) abilities

 ### Technical Details
 - Modified `dungeon_dice_game.py`: Added dragon count display in regroup_phase() (2024-12-19 14:30)